Switching up the flow as we add the prefix

 - Locked Away in a Monastery: As in history, Henry wanted to annul his marriage to Catherine of Aragon and send her to a nunnery.
 Her response was basically, "Over my dead body."
 In the finale, Catherine describes an alternate history where she rejected Henry's proposal, willingly went to the nunnery instead, and eventually met the others.

-- Misery Poker: The entire show is this, since the wives are arguing over who had it the worst while they were married to Henry.
+- Misery Poker: The entire show is this, since the wives are arguing over who had it the worst while they were married to Henry, and the winner gets to be the lead singer.
 They ultimately decide it doesn't matter, and they've got to stop letting their stories be defined by Henry — but before that, Katherine Howard makes an admittedly really good case that she's the winner.

 - Mood Whiplash:

 - After the catchy and boastful "Get Down", and a very comedic scene in which Katherine Howard roasts all of the other queens for thinking that they'll win the contest, Howard's song "All You Wanna Do" starts as a happy bop and then proceeds to chart a young girl's life full of sexual exploitation starting from age 13 and ending with her being executed for what is implied to be at minimum a dubiously consensual relationship and at maximum rape.
 And she's crying as the song ends.
-Yeah.
+Then, when the audience finishes clapping, Katherine Howard resumes her cheery persona and enthusiastically tells everyone that she gets beheaded afterwards.

 - Morality Pet: Downplayed.
 Jane is stated to be the only wife Henry cared about, and her song indicates that he's affectionate to her and their son.
 But, as Jane herself realizes, Henry loves Jane because she gave him an heir, and if Edward were to die, he wouldn't love her anymore.